ExpatAdminHubEuropean expat guide

 Rent by AdminLanding: Big 2026 Update for French Landlords

 If you own a flat or house in France and you do the paperwork yourself — often from another country — you already know the real work isn't the rent, it's the bail, the monthly quittance de loyer, the état des lieux, the deposit, and the slow drip of compliance deadlines nobody reminds you about.
-Rent by AdminLanding (full name Rent — Bail, Quittance, Loyer) just shipped a substantial update across both its mobile apps (iPhone + Android) and its web back-office at adminlanding.com — and the headline for non-resident and expat landlords is simple: you can now run a French rental end-to-end, in English or French, from a phone in London or a laptop in New York, without paying an agency 6–10% to do it for you.
+Rent by AdminLanding (store name Rent — Lease & Short-Term in English, Rent — Bail & Courte Durée in French) just shipped its biggest update yet across both its mobile apps (iPhone + Android) and its web back-office at adminlanding.com — and the headline for non-resident and expat landlords is simple: you can now run a French rental end-to-end — long-term lease or short-term / Airbnb (meublé de tourisme) — in English or French, from a phone in London or a laptop in New York, without paying an agency 6–10% to do it for you.
+The two standout additions: a per-property compliance check that scores every legal obligation (DPE letting-ban, diagnostics, SIRET, short-term registration, taxe de séjour) at a glance, and a "which document do I need?" finder that maps your situation to the right one of 23 templates.
 This is a what's-new guide: what the update added, what each surface now does, and what it costs (the first property is free).
-If you manage a French rental from abroad, this is the update that closes the last gaps.

 Read the article